ninjaaron/compose-struct/README.rst

 Going even deeper, interfaces can be specified as classes.
 Wrapper methods will be created for any method attached to a class which is given as an argument to Provides.
-The following code is essentially equivalent to subclassing ``collections.UserDict``, but no inheritance is used.
+The following code is more or less equivalent to subclassing ``collections.UserList``, but no inheritance is used.

 .. code:: Python